-CrossFit is booming these days, but you don’t have to have to be a constant presence at the box to reap the fitness benefits.
+CrossFit is booming these days, but you don’t have to be a constant presence at the box to reap the fitness benefits.
 Walking lunges, deadlifts, and other favorite moves can be used in any workout routine — not just CrossFit.
-These 10 exercises force you to combine strength work, cardio, and endurance.
+Here are eight exercises that will add just a hint of CrossFit to your workout regimen.
 We guarantee you’ll get a good workout.

 1. Box jumps